botbind/docs/dashoptions.md

 Type: `string`

 Text to show when the field value is empty.
+Also, used for checkbox text.

 ### options